 While carrot seed oil itself is said to have few side effects when used properly, its parent plant, the wild carrot, was found to increase risks of sun sensitivity due to its high furanocoumarin content, which has photosensitizing effects.
 It has also been reported to cause hypersensitivity reactions and occupational dermatitis.9

-Do not apply carrot seed oil on your skin without mixing it with a carrier oil like coconut oil, olive oil, sunflower oil, or hempseed oil.
+Do not apply carrot seed oil on your skin without mixing it with a carrier oil like coconut oil, olive oil, sunflower oil or hempseed oil.
 I also recommend staying indoors or covering parts of your body at least 72 hours after applying it on your skin.
-Ideally, you can perform a skin test first.
+Ideally, you should perform a skin test first.
 Put a drop of carrot seed oil on a small portion of your skin and wait 24 hours.
 If any sign of skin irritation occurs, discontinue its use immediately.

 Carrot seed oil overdose may cause vomiting and convulsions.
 I suggest you consult a natural holistic practitioner before incorporating carrot seed oil into your treatment protocol to avoid potential side effects.